Posture-Related Neck Stiffness

-Shifts the head forward, increasing stress on deep neck muscles, joints, and connective tissue.
+Forward head posture can increase stress on deep neck muscles, joints, and connective tissue.

 Recurring tension headaches, neck stiffness, and posture-related discomfort can build gradually from modern work, stress, and daily movement habits.

 Temporary relief can help you feel better for a short time, but recurring headaches and neck pain often require a closer look at posture, mobility, muscle guarding, and how your body is adapting to daily stress.
+Many people do not realize how much recurring headaches and neck tension are affecting focus, sleep, workouts, stress levels, and daily movement until the pattern becomes difficult to ignore.
 Our goal is to help identify why symptoms keep returning - not just where they hurt.

 Why this happens